-The Friends of Sarasota County Parks, Inc. is a federally qualified 501(c)3 independent nonprofit organization dedicated to the preservation and improvement of the parks, recreation areas and natural resources.
-The Friends raises funds from individuals, corporations and foundations to support projects important to the Sarasota County Department of Parks, Recreation and Natural Resources and to further our mission.
-The Friends, donor engagement programs, the Friends for the Future are housed at the Community Foundation of Sarasota County and Gulf Coast Community Foundation.
+The Friends of Sarasota County Parks, Inc. is a federally qualified 501(c)3 independent nonprofit organization dedicated to the preservation and improvement of the parks, recreation areas, and natural resources.
+The Friends raises funds from individuals, corporations, and foundations to support projects important to the Sarasota County Department of Parks, Recreation and Natural Resources and to further our mission.
+The Friends, donor engagement programs, and the Friends for the Future are housed at the Community Foundation of Sarasota County and Gulf Coast Community Foundation.

-Friends of Sarasota County Parks includes a parent organization (often referred to as just “Friends”) plus park chapters.
+Friends of Sarasota County Parks include a parent organization (often referred to as just “Friends”) plus park chapters.
 The chapters vary in number and reflect the changing interests of the groups.
-The number of chapters fluctuate tending to be around 15 active and others that come together for an activity, project or program.
-Some of the older chapters are Friends of Carlton Reserve, Friends of Woodmere Park and Friends of Urfer Family Park.
+The number of chapters fluctuate tending to be around 15 active and others that come together for an activity, project, or program.
+Some of the older chapters are Friends of Carlton Reserve, Friends of Woodmere Park, and Friends of Urfer Family Park.
 The Friends provides the 501(c)3 nonprofit status and manages the accounting process for each chapter.
-The chapters work directly with County parks, recreation and natural resources department on their approved projects.
+The chapters work directly with County Parks, Recreation, and Natural Resources on approved projects.

-Friends of Sarasota County Parks is partner participants in Giving Partner, Giving Challenge, provided community services opportunities for hundreds of hours and for profit business that encourage their staff to give back to the community.
+Friends of Sarasota County Parks is a partner-participant in Giving Partner, Giving Challenge, providing community services opportunities for hundreds of hours, and for-profit businesses that encourages their staff to give back to the community.